Roman Sionis: Nobody that matters.

-Junior Psychiatrist: And what do you mean by that?
+Psychologist: And what do you mean by that?

-Joker: You of all people should know.
-There's nothing so cruel as memory.
+Joker: You of all people should know. (laughs) There's nothing so cruel as memory.
 The pointy, bitey little thunderbolts.
 Unwanted party crashers, screamers through your synapses.
 Inescapable, unrelenting...not at all friendly.
 You can't even escape into madness!
 And then you meet someone who changes your life.
 And you feel that you don't even know who you are any more!
-Isn't it funny how one little encounter can cleave off little pieces of your past, deform your memories and persona until you rethink your whole identity — and as you realise how foolish it all is — your laughter reverberates off the walls of your own emptiness.
+Isn't it funny how one little encounter can cleave off little pieces of your past, deform your memories and persona until you rethink your whole identity — and as you realize how foolish it all is — your laughter reverberates off the walls of your own emptiness.